nh43de/DataToolChain/README.md

 ## Installing Data Toolchain

-DataToolChain is built with WPF on .NET Core 3.1.
+DataToolChain is built with WPF on .NET 7.
 You can download and run the latest binaries from the [Releases](https://github.com/nh43de/DataToolChain/releases) page.
+You may need to install the .NET 7 Runtimes available from Microsoft's website.

 ## Tools Included